 How to implement business management?

-The principals, themselves, will manage this business.
+The principals, themselves, will manage this ice cream business plan.
 A qualified person will be the hand-in-hand manager for the day-to-day operations of the shop, with the help of the department.
 The manager will have the following responsibilities and perform the following duties:

 Customers of ice cream shop

 Without any customers, it doesn’t matter how big your ice cream is.
 Customers are the most important thing for any business to succeed.
-How to promote your new business?
+How to promote your new ice cream business?

 Well, there is the old-fashioned way and the modern technological way.
 You have to do both!